-I’m intensely curious about the internal presence that my body brings forth in my attention.
-My interest in expansive space has come from this imposed bodily restriction, driving a desire to release and project out into space, in spite of resistance.
-With this, my work takes on a stark contrast of darkness and luminosity, referencing both visceral interiority—where ligaments, bone, and muscle connect, contort, contract, and expand—and the intensity of perceiving a massive landscape—where sunlight coats expansive space, where geological formation, sedimentary dissemination, and planetary cycles distribute earthly matter throughout the environment.
+Subsequently, I’ve grown intensely attentive to my bodily sensations—whether painful, pleasurable, or neutral.
+My interest here not only manifests as an embodied condition, but also as a fixation on the large, exterior of space beyond the body.
+Expansive space has become a point of consideration in my life and my practice, driving a desire to project out into space, as an overcoming of bodily constraints.
+Here, my work takes on a stark contrast of darkness and luminosity, referencing both visceral interiority—where ligaments, bone, and muscle connect, contort, contract, and expand—and the intensity of perceiving a massive landscape—where sunlight coats expansive space, where geological formation, sedimentary dissemination, and planetary cycles distribute earthly matter throughout the environment.

 I've shown in galleries across the United States, including a solo show at Small Green Door in East Los Angeles, California, LIC Arts Open of Long Island City, the Brooklyn Waterfront Artist Coalition in Brooklyn, Limner Gallery in Hudson, and Gallery North in Setauket.
-In addition to completing my Masters of Fine Arts candidacy and ambitiously displaying my work in galleries, I'm an active art educator working for many institutions and galleries, including Gallery North’s ArtVentures Program and Stony Brook University’s undergraduate Studio Art Program.
+In addition to completing my Masters of Fine Arts degree and ambitiously displaying my work in galleries, I'm an active, New York State certified art educator working for many institutions and galleries, including Gallery North’s ArtVentures Program and Stony Brook University’s undergraduate Studio Art Program.